 Cloudflare detected double the amount of global L3/4 DDoS attacks compared to Q1, some of which were dubbed the biggest attacks ever recorded over its network.

 The Q2 2020 quarter covered the period from 1 April to 1 June, when much of the world went into lockdown procedures to prevent further COVID-19 outbreaks.

-In this quarter, Cloudflare’s DDoS protection Gatebot detected more attack vectors across more geographies – however its data centres in the United States were hit hardest, followed by Germany, Canada, Great Britain, Australia, Brazil, Thailand, France, Japan, and Russia.
-Cloudflare has data centres in more than 200 cities worldwide.
+In this quarter, Cloudflare's DDoS protection Gatebot detected more attack vectors across more geographies – however its data centers in the United States were hit hardest, followed by Germany, Canada, Great Britain, Australia, Brazil, Thailand, France, Japan, and Russia.
+Cloudflare has data centers in more than 200 cities worldwide.

 Cloudflare states it also recorded the ‘biggest ever' attacks – 88% of all large (100 Gbps) attacks this year were launched after the lockdown period in March.
 Most of these large attacks sent around 200 million packets per second (pps).